cerebral/classy-ui/README.md

 ## Classnames

-The **classnames** function used in the examples above is what you use to create your composed classnames.
-By default you use it to combine classnames:
+The **classnames** function used in the examples above is what you use to create your composed classnames:

 ```ts
 import { classnames } from 'classy-ui';